Event information

 We also have to tell the browser what objects should detect what events and we also have to tell it what to do when that object detects that event.

-Although it is hardly used now, you may want the script to work in Netscape 4, since it is capable of doing this.
+Although it is no longer used, you may want the script to work in Netscape 4, since it is capable of doing this.
+In practical use, I recommend against adding Netscape 4 support, and include the Netscape 4 workaround here so that you can learn to recognise it, and possibly remove it from older scripts.
 With positioned elements and the document itself, Netscape 4 and Escape 4 will need to be told to capture the events first.
 Some other browsers (such as Mozilla/Firefox/Netscape 6+) may also provide the methods, but they do not actually do anything.
 Some others provide them but do not know how to use them, so you should check for the specific Event type as well.
-For example he simplest code used to listen for a keyup event would just be this:
+For example the simplest code used to listen for a keyup event would just be this:

 //Only Netscape 4 and Escape 4 need this first line